Skip to main content

 Step 2: How do I pull menus for a watchlist hourly?

 Pass restaurant slugs directly via restaurantSlugs (skip search for speed) and enable scrapeMenu.
-For a 200-chain hourly run, 200 × $0.002 = $0.40 per snapshot.
+A 200-chain hourly run is well within budget for continuous polling.

 import os, requests, json, datetime, pathlib